Meet Our Teachers

 Jordan Lambert

-Saplings class teacher
+Saplings class lead teacher

 Jordan is passionate about inspiring children's connection with the natural world and bridging Earth rhythms with education.
 She has a Masters of Arts in Teaching and an Elementary Education Teaching Credential from Southern Oregon University.
 Her teaching style weaves together elements of Earth-based education, Waldorf practices, and creativity and curiosity, creating a holistic way of learning.
 Jordan brings with her a variety of experiences with children: as a first grade teacher, leading children in outdoor education, as a teaching assistant for grades K-6, and supporting in various outdoor and Waldorf education settings.
 She loves exploring the beauty of Mother Earth with children, discovering all of the magic and learning that being outside has to offer.